NINAnor/urban-climate/README.md

 ## Getting Started
 This project utilizes the [Kedro Framework](https://docs.kedro.org/en/stable/index.html) to streamline data processing and analysis.
 See the documentation for detailed step by step instricutions on how to set up the project and run the project.

-1. **Docker | environment set up**
+1. **Environment set up**

-    The project is set up to run in a Docker container.
+    **Docker**

+    The project uses gdal, which can be hard to install.
+A Dockerfile is provided that uses a gdal image, so that he project can be run in acontainer.
 Documentation on how to build and run the Docker image for this project can be found [here](https://ac-willeke.github.io/urban-climate/html/docker.html).

     ```bash
     # Build container from Dockerfile